Training, qualifications, support and guidance

 Stronger Practice Hubs

-There are 18 Stronger Practice Hubs across England.
-They are central contact points offering advice and support to early years settings and practitioners including childminders.
+There are 18 Stronger Practice Hubs across England with 2 based in each government office region.
+Hubs act as a central contact point for advice and provide professional development opportunities to early years settings and childminders.

 The hubs are: